estervandeput/portfolio/README.md

 Check out the code, model evaluation, and predictions in the linked file under [Bank Churn R Script](./5.%20R%20Script%20:%20Bank%20Churn) in my portfolio.

+### 6. Moneyball Capstone Team Project
+#### Course: Visualizing and Analyzing data with R

+#### Assignment Goal: Finding Player Replacements Using Data Analysis
+For this team assignment, I collaborated with my peers to analyze baseball statistics and identify suitable replacements for key players that the Oakland Athletics lost during the 2001–02 offseason.
+Our goal was to follow the Moneyball approach, focusing on sabermetrics and data-driven decision-making to create a competitive team with a limited budget.

+#### Data and Tasks
+- **Data Sources**: We used multiple datasets, including Batting.csv, Salaries.csv, and readme2013.txt.
+- **Statistics**: We calculated key statistics used in the Moneyball approach, including Batting Average, On-Base Percentage, and Slugging Percentage.
+- **Player Replacement Strategy**: We analyzed the data to find replacements for three pivotal players: 2000 AL MVP Jason Giambi, outfielder Johnny Damon, and closer Jason Isringhausen.

+### Skills and Tools Learned
+- **R Programming**: I used R to perform data analysis and create visualizations.
+- **Statistical Analysis**: I calculated baseball statistics to evaluate player performance and potential replacements.
+- **Team Collaboration**: This project required effective teamwork to achieve our objectives.
+- **Sports Analytics**: We applied data-driven techniques to sports management, focusing on sabermetrics and efficiency.

+### Explore My Project
+You can check out the R script, visualizations, and our team’s player replacement strategy in the file linked under [Moneyball Capstone Project](./6.%20Moneyball%20Capstone%20Project) in my portfolio.